CodeCome

 Research methodology, made executable.

 CodeCome is not a vulnerability scanner.
 It is not a pentest tool.
 It is not a magic AI bug finder.
-It is a harness — a set of conventions, prompts, and Make targets — that encodes how a careful researcher actually audits code.
+It is a harness — a set of conventions, prompts, agents and Make targets — that encodes how a careful researcher actually audits code.
 The model helps you think.
 You stay in control.

 01